 Where to Find my Reviews

-My favourite reads are contemporary women’s novels with emotional heart by writers such as Diane Chamberlain, Kelly Rimmer, Kate Hewitt, Kristin Hannah, Sinead Moriarty and more.
+My favourite reads are contemporary women’s novels with emotional heart by writers such as Diane Chamberlain, Kelly Rimmer, Kate Hewitt, Kristin Hannah, Kerry Fisher, Noelle Harrison, Karen Swan and more.
 I also enjoy being swept away by great book club picks, as well as being immersed in the beautiful language of literary and Gothic fiction.

-I am an arts’ correspondent reviewing new releases, as well as The Granite Noir crime fiction festival, for online magazine The Wee Review.
+I am an arts’ correspondent, reviewing new releases, for online magazine The Wee Review.

-I discover loads of exciting new fiction as a Net Galley book reviewer, and plan on offering a monthly round up of books read (a bite-size couple of paragraphs for each) on my blog.
+I discover loads of exciting new fiction as a Net Galley book reviewer, and offer a monthly round up of books read (a bite-size couple of paragraphs for each) on my blog.

 I am also active on social media and would love to hear from you!